reidrac/bin2tap-headerless/README.md

 If you want to make your own loader using ROM functions and want to speed up things a little, you can use header-less blocks in the tap.

 That's why I added a `-headerless` option to bin2tap.
-Other than that, it work just like version 1.3.
+Other than that, it works just like version 1.3.